-Beginning in summer 2017, the IOP and the Director's Internship program are proud to partner with the Leonard D. Schaeffer Fellows Program.
-The Schaeffer Fellows provides a unique undergraduate government service experience.
-The Program’s mission is to expose students to government work and its impact.
+Since summer 2017, the IOP has participated in the Leonard D. Schaeffer Fellows in Government Service program.
+Schaeffer Fellows are selected by the IOP from the Director's Internship and Summer Stipend programs, and the Schaeffer Fellows program provides a unique undergraduate government service experience.
+The Schaeffer Fellow's mission is to expose students to government work and its impact.
 While not all Schaeffer Fellows will pursue a career in government, the Program creates the opportunity for participants to become engaged citizens and develop an informed view of government service and operations.
-Schaeffer Fellows are selected from four elite universities – Harvard, Princeton, UC Berkeley, and USC.
+Schaeffer Fellows are selected from five elite universities – Harvard, Princeton, University of California - Berkeley, University of Southern California, and University of Virginia.

 Schaeffer Fellows are exposed to government experiences which include but are not limited to: interacting with government officials and constituents, tracking legislation, conducting research, drafting policy memos, talking points or constituent letters, attending interagency council meetings, working groups, community events or congressional hearings, supporting program development and implementation, assisting with social media, contributing to daily office operations, and developing lasting professional networks with government employees and other interns.